helloPhysics/SmartEd/README.md

-# SmartEd
+# EdTech Project

-This is an EdTech designed by the Hello Physics team
+A simple EdTech platform built with HTML, CSS, and JavaScript.